Di Gi Charat: Main characters

-At the beginning of the story it is explained that Puchiko, also known as Capuccino, is Dejiko's five-year-old sidekick and is a catgirl.
+At the beginning of the story it is explained that Puchiko, also known as Capuccino, is Dejiko's five-year-old younger sister and is a catgirl.
 Her relationship to Dejiko is not explained in the original series, but Gema states that she is a princess in the Di Gi Charat Movie and it is seen that she lives with Dejiko in the castle in Panyo Panyo Di Gi Charat.
-According to Di Gi Charat Complete 2002, Dejiko saved her by pulling her out of a hole, and so Puchiko followed Dejiko to thank her.
+According to early material for the Wonderful Edition anime, Dejiko saved her by pulling her out of a hole, and so Puchiko followed Dejiko to thank her.
 Although in Winter Garden, it is said that Puchiko is Dejiko's sister and share the same parents.

 Puchiko has a type B personality and is known to be quiet and calm.
 She has the ability to use an eye-beam similar to Dejiko's but is often too docile to conjure the aggression required to perform such a feat.
 This has caused many things to come out of her eyes, including sludge, when she attempts to use it.

 Puchiko dresses as an orange tabby catgirl and has brown hair and dark brown eyes.
 She wears a seifuku plus cat bells in her hair, though they are much smaller than Dejiko's.
-She ends each sentence that she speaks with nyu.
-Puchiko also makes a cameo appearance in Hyperdimension Neptunia Victory.